-- 1. This meeting should be chaired by the election committee or its designee. - 2.
-Have candidates fill out an information form.
-(Tab 10).
-Keep in mind that you will be required to attach to your nomination meeting report a list of nominators, seconders and candidates with last four digits of the social security numbers for each nominator, seconder and candidate. - 3.
-Provide candidates with slate declaration forms (Tab 8) and explain: - Slate forms must be submitted to the local Secretary-Treasurer within three days of the nomination meeting, with a copy to the Election Supervisor.
+A. This meeting should be chaired by the election committee or its designee.

+B. Have candidates fill out an information form.
+(Tab 11).
+Keep in mind that you will be required to attach to your nomination meeting report a list of nominators, seconders and candidates with complete mailing address information and, if permitted, last four digits of the social security or social insurance number for each nominator, seconder and candidate.

-- A slate must have at least two members, but may have up to the maximum number of delegates and alternate delegates the local is entitled to send to the convention. - Names on the slate forms should be in the same order and spelling as candidates want them to appear on the ballot. - To amend a slate, you must submit a new slate declaration form. - 4.
-Next, you conduct a lottery to determine ballot placement.
+- C. Provide candidates with slate declaration forms (Tab 9 and explain: - Slate forms must be submitted to the local Secretary-Treasurer within three days of the nomination meeting, with a copy to the Election Supervisor. - A slate must have at least two members, but may have up to the maximum number of delegates and alternate delegates the local is entitled to send to the convention. - Names on the slate forms should be in the same order and spelling as candidates want them to appear on the ballot. - To amend a slate, you must submit a new slate declaration form. - D. Next, conduct a lottery to determine ballot placement.
 The lottery can be conducted by any fair, random method.
-You can have a drawing, flip a coin, etc. - 5.
-If you have both slates and independent candidates, you must conduct two lotteries.
+You can draw lots, flip a coin, etc.

+- If, after nomination, both slates and independent candidates are to appear on the ballot, you must conduct two lotteries.
 Conduct the slate lottery first, as slates appear first on the ballot.
-Treat full and partial slates the same in the lottery for ballot placement. - 6.
-Once you have conducted your lotteries, fill out the Candidate Ballot Placement form.
+Treat full and partial slates the same in the lottery for ballot placement. - Once you have conducted your lotteries, fill out the Candidate Ballot Placement form.
 This form records the official slate name of each slate and the order of candidate names within each slate and is used as a record for printing the ballots.
-(Election Supervisor Form 18 is under Tab 11.) - 7.
-Advise candidates that subsequent slate declarations submitted within three days of the nomination meeting would require a second lottery to be conducted at [place] on [date] at [time]. - 8.
-Explain the candidates' right to designate observers to observe at all events described on the observer rights information handout.
-(See Tab 12). - 9.
-Pass out copies of the Rules, observer rights information handout and Credentialed Representative Form.
-(Tab 13 -- Election Supervisor Form 19) Explain that a candidate uses this form to authorize a fellow member of his/her local to serve as his/her representative. - 10.
-Advise candidates of dates, times, and places of printing, mailing, pick-up of undeliverable ballot mail, pick-up of voted ballot mail, and the count (or just distribute the completed observer rights information handout to all candidates). - 11.
-Explain how to: - Request mailing of campaign literature (See Section VII, page 13) - Inspect the membership list (See Section VII, page 13) - Obtain a work site list (See Section VII, page 13) - Arrange for placement of literature at the Local's literature table or bulletin board (See Section VII, page 15) - 12.
-Pass out a copy of your local's written procedure for complying with candidates' requests for distribution of literature.
-(The Rules require you to have such a procedure in place.)

-13. In the event of a white ballot, determine ranking of delegates and alternates by lot or the unanimous agreement of the candidates.
-(This is necessary in case the number of delegates that your local is entitled to send to the convention changes after your election is completed.)
+(Election Supervisor Form 18 is under Tab 12.) - Advise candidates that subsequent slate declarations submitted within three days of the nomination meeting would require a second lottery to be conducted at \\\\\\ insert location] on \\\\\\ [insert date & time]. - Explain the candidates' right to designate observers to observe at all events described on the observer rights information handout.
+(See Tab 13). - Pass out copies of the Rules, observer rights information handout and Credentialed Representative Form.
+(Tab 14 -- Election Supervisor Form 19) Explain that a candidate uses this form to authorize a fellow member of his/her local to serve as his/her representative. - Advise candidates of dates, times, and places of printing, mailing, pick-up of undeliverable ballot mail, pick-up of voted ballot mail, and the count (or just distribute the completed observer rights information handout to all candidates). - Explain how to: - Request mailing of campaign literature (See Section VII, page 13) - Inspect the membership list (See Section VII, page 13) - Obtain a work site list (See Section VII, page 13) - Arrange for placement of literature at the Local's literature table or bulletin board (See Section VII, page 15) - Pass out a copy of your local's written procedure for complying with candidates' requests for distribution of literature.
+(The Rules require you to have such a procedure in place.) - In the event of a white ballot, determine ranking of delegates and alternates by lot or the unanimous agreement of the candidates.
+(This ranking is necessary in case the number of delegates that your local is entitled to send to the convention changes after your election is completed.)